maaretp/talks/talk_making_releases_routine.md

 from 30 days to 30 minutes of release timeframe are things I have learned from, nothing teaches you like a good old failure.
 After a streak of improvements, last year I faced an interruption to the streak with a four month stabilization phase.

 We learned from the failure as a team, and I learned from the failure as an individual.
-With the odd change that you could try your own mix of failing, let's dissect my experience together.
+With the odd chance that you could try your own mix of failing instead of repeating ours, let's dissect our experience together.
 Having just completed the 7th release of year 2024 in the team, I can fairly certainly say we made releases routine, again.

 Key takeaways: